-The noise isolation performance of these headphones is excellent.
-They do a great job at reducing background noise across all ranges, helping to provide peace and quiet from the low rumble of bus engines, all the way to the high-pitched hum of AC units.
+The noise isolation performance is outstanding.
+They do a great job at reducing background noise across all ranges, helping to provide peace from the low rumble of bus engines to the high-pitched hum of AC units.

-The leakage performance of these headphones is exceptional.
+The leakage performance is exceptional.
 They leak almost no noise, so people around you shouldn't hear what you're listening to at all.

-The recording quality of the microphone is only alright.
+The microphone's recording quality is only alright.
 Speech recorded sounds very dull, fairly unnatural, and a little distorted.

-The noise handling of the microphone is decent.
+The microphone's noise handling is decent.
 While the person you're speaking to should have no problems hearing you in a quiet environment, your voice gets easily drowned out in louder situations.